Koppeltaal/Koppeltaal-Documentation/_docs/koppelaal-1.2/write-connector.md

 ### Koppeltaal versions
 The first release of the connector should support the current version of Koppeltaal.
 Subsequent releases of the connector should still support older implementations of Koppeltaal.

+### Sample requests
+Koppeltaal provides a [SoapUI project] on GitHub that contains sample requests for implementers gain more knowlegde about the exact structure of a message.
+The [description of the SoapUI project] contains more in-depth information about how to make use of it.
+It is recommended to use these examples, when debugging your own requests.

 ## Connector responsibilities
 A Koppeltaal connector is a library to be used by an application written in a particular programming language.
 It communicates directly with the Koppeltaal Server REST interface, while exposing a simple API (e.g., a [Facade]) to the application, exchanging custom objects.
 Koppeltaal specific complexity should be handled by the connector - e.g., composing a message that conforms to Koppeltaal ontology.